 The Board of Governors plays a vital role in the university’s governance.
 To ensure maximum engagement and continuity on the board, turnover of the membership occurs through a gradual process of elections and appointments.
 The university community has the opportunity to participate in this process in a number of ways, nominating candidates who positively reflect the values of Emily Carr and who possess skills and expertise that complement those already on the board.

-Please submit your nomination by Wednesday, May 5 by clicking the button below.
+Nominations are currently being received on an ongoing basis.
+Please submit your nominations by clicking the button below.

 About the ECU Board

 The Board of Governors is the senior governing body at the university and functions in a shared governance model with the university’s Senate.
 The Board is primarily responsible for overseeing the administration and control of the property, financial concerns and business affairs of the university, while the Senate is primarily responsible for academic concerns.
 There are also some areas of joint interest and responsibility.

 It is the Board’s role to ensure that ECU complies with the legislation and policies and procedures that govern its operations, and to ensure that it operates in accordance with its mandate and strategic priorities.

 Board members serve a vital role in the effective governance of the university; and the board relies upon its members working together to fulfill their roles and responsibilities with engagement, skill and the highest standards of conduct.

 The board is largely composed of volunteer members who commit to serve for terms ranging from one to three years, to a maximum of six consecutive years.

 The ECU Board of Governors meets approximately six times per year and then additionally for special meetings and committee work.
 The board currently has three active standing committees: Executive + HR, Finance + Audit, and Governance, and may also form working groups or temporary committees as needed.

 Among other activities for the upcoming year, the board looks forward to preparing for the university’s centennial celebrations in 2025, as well as engaging in development of the university’s next Strategic Plan.